-The percent of the workforce over the age of 65 is increasing statewide.
+The percent of the workforce over the age of 65 is the SSA's website increasing statewide.
 Strafford and Rockingham Counties follow the state trend very closely, while Carroll county has a much higher percent of the workforce over the age of 65.
 This follows the trends in the age of the residents in the counties as well.